vohai611/haivo/content/project/2021-08-06-diem-thi-thpt/index.markdown

+## Why

 University entrance exam is one of the most important exam of every Vietnamese student.
+In the year of 2020, by analyzing exam score, people discover abnormal data point and then detect a serious cheating.
+The full data is normally not public by the Education Department.
+However, anyone could get the exam result through multiple website by fill in correct candidate ID.
 This post present how to use R to send API request to retrieve full exam score in the whole country in 2021.
 The full script and data could be found at my github [repository](https://github.com/vohai611/diemthi-thpt-2021).

-# How does it work
+## How does it work
 There are several website provide web interface to get the score.
 In my script, I use two sources of data: https://diemthi.vnanet.vn and https://tienphong.vn/tra-cuu-diem-thi.tpo.